Raclette

-Raclette (/rəˈklɛt/, [ʁaklɛt]) is a Swiss dish, also popular in the other Alpine countries, based on heating cheese and scraping off the melted part, then typically served with boiled potatoes.
-Raclette cheese is historically a dish originating from the canton of Valais in Switzerland.
+Raclette (/rəˈklɛt/, [ʁaklɛt]) is a dish of Swiss origin, also popular in the other Alpine countries (France, Italy, Germany, Austria), based on heating cheese and scraping off the melted part, then typically served with boiled potatoes.
+Raclette is historically a dish originating from the canton of Valais in Switzerland.
 This cheese from Valais benefits from an AOP.
 Raclette cheese is also a Swiss-type cheese marketed specifically to be used for this dish.

 Raclette is also served as street food, but often with bread instead of potatoes.